 Whether you want to change a life or change the world, a social work degree from Texas Woman’s University can help you achieve your goal.

-Last year, TWU social work students contributed more than 20,000 hours of community service to improving the lives of children, the elderly, people living with HIV/AIDS, victims of domestic violence, people living in poverty, immigrants, refugees, and other vulnerable, marginalized groups.
-With a strong commitment to the values and ethics of the social work profession, the TWU Social Work Program strives to meet the needs of a rapidly changing and diversifying society while achieving social and economic justice for all.
+Last year, the TWU Orien Levy Woolf Division of Social Work students contributed more than 20,000 hours of community service to improving the lives of children, the elderly, people living with HIV/AIDS, victims of domestic violence, people living in poverty, immigrants, refugees, and other vulnerable, marginalized groups.
+With a strong commitment to the values and ethics of the social work profession, the Orien Levy Woolf Division of Social Work strives to meet the needs of a rapidly changing and diversifying society while achieving social and economic justice for all.

 As a student in our program, you will have the opportunity to participate in practical field education, community service initiatives and student organizations, under the guidance of dedicated faculty and staff.
 Upon graduation, you will be equipped with the knowledge, skills and values necessary for you to:

 - Engage in effective generalist social work practice with diverse populations;